SiddarthAA/IEEE-CS-GirlGeeks25/README.md

 * **handson/** – Starter Flask web app for guided exercises.
 Students will learn Docker basics including building images, running containers, and modifying code inside containers.
 * **takeawayassignment/** – Independent assignment where students build a Dockerized Python API (Quotes & Jokes), write a robust Dockerfile, and deploy it locally and on Docker Hub.
+* **Cloud/** - Advanced section — build a production-ready Flask app, create a Docker image, and deploy it to Google Cloud Run.
+Includes deployment commands, **Dockerfile**, and complete setup for testing logs, scaling, and cleanup.
 ---

 ## **🚀 Getting Started**